SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 An Administrator can only create [user tokens](/user-guide/user-token/) on behalf of another user.
 Once established, a token is the only credential needed to run an analysis.
 Tokens should be passed as the value of the `sonar.login` property.

+See the [Authentication overview](/instance-administration/authentication/overview/) for details on

+  * revoking tokens for deactivated users.
+  * deleting personal user information.

 ### Token Maximum Lifetime

 *The ability to configure a maximum lifetime for tokens is available starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*